-Some floods develop slowly, while flash floods can strike in a matter of minutes.
-Stay tuned to your radio (1530 AM and 107.3 FM) or TV for information when there is a possibility for flooding.
-Please review your area's flood evacuation map in the external links section below.
+Some floods develop slowly, while flash floods strike in minutes.
+Stay tuned to your radio (1530 AM and 107.3 FM) or TV when there is a possibility for flooding.
+You can also review your area's flood evacuation map (in External Links below.)

 - Learn flood evacuation routes and where to find high ground.

 - Evacuate if instructed by authorities, and return home only when they say it's safe.

 - Be aware of streams, washes and, other low-lying areas prone to sudden flooding.

 - Never walk through moving water more than 6 inches deep.

 Avoid camping in areas along streams and washes, especially during threatening conditions.

 Sandbags to protect personal property are available from local home improvement stores.
 Please visit the San Joaquin County OES site (listed in External Links below) for sandbag availability.